openshift-knative/serverless-operator/docs/sops/serverless-controller-knative-up.md

 ## Summary

 OpenShift Serverless does not create any alerts out-of-the box.
-However, users can create alerts based on the metrics exposed.
+However, users can create alerts based on the gauges and metrics exposed.

-The metric `knative_up{namespace="openshift-serverless", type="serving_status"}` should always have a value of `1`.
+The gauge `knative_up{namespace="openshift-serverless", type="serving_status"}` should always have a value of `1`.
+You should create an alert as described in https://www.robustperception.io/alerting-on-gauges-in-prometheus-2-0/ for using this gauge and measure it over some period of time.

 This failure should only occur in extremely catastrophic scenarios as all components are deployed in HA configuration.